 - Your age

-- Attach your submission in a Word document—not a PDF, and not a Google Doc link, please.
+- Attach your submission in a Word document—not a PDF, unless it’s poetry with very special formatting, and not a Google Doc link, please.

 Double-check that you’ve completed every item on this checklist for submitting to Capsule Stories.
 Now you’re ready to send your submission to us.
-Hit send on the email!
+Hit submit!

 It can be scary submitting your writing to a literary magazine.
 Take a moment to celebrate that you took the step to send your writing out in the world!